Your Voice Matters

 “As you and your colleagues discuss and work on the budget, I want to convey the important role that Indiana Humanities plays in our district.
 Funded through the National Endowment for the Humanities, Indiana Humanities awards grants, provides resources and creates programs that have enhanced the quality of life in my community.
 Cutting the NEH would not significantly trim the federal budget, but it would significantly affect the quality of life in states and communities like ours.
 Help Indiana and our country thrive by providing us with more resources—not fewer.”

 You might also tell a personal story about how Indiana Humanities has impacted an organization in your community—through a grant, a community read program, a visit from an author or Novel Conversations, for example.
-See how we’ve made an impact in your congressional district with the maps below.
+See how we’ve made an impact in your congressional district with the maps below or on Google Maps.